Zurich’s investment insights

 18/07/2018 | Zurich Life

-In his half yearly investment outlook, David Warren, Zurich's Chief Investment Officer explains that while trade issue are adding to market volatility, Zurich remains both active and vigilant.
+In his half yearly investment outlook, David Warren, Zurich's Chief Investment Officer explains that while trade issues are adding to market volatility, Zurich remains both active and vigilant.

 Back in 2017 we viewed it as a year of solid gains in equity markets and an exceptionally – if not eerily – calm market environment.
 We concluded in January that while equities were expensive, relative to their own history, there were likely more gains to come in this secular equity bull market.
 That remains broadly our view today but we recognise that the risks we referred to for some time have had greater impact this year and market sentiment has taken a knock from trade-war concerns.
 For now our bias remains to add to risk during any periods of market nervousness but as ever we will adjust and communicate our view if the evidence changes.